ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

-You can deploy SAP certified profiles on IBM Power10 or later servers by using a single custom OS boot image.
+You can deploy SAP certified profiles on IBM Power9 or later servers by using a single custom OS boot image.
 You can use the UI, CLI, API, and Terraform interfaces to deploy SAP certified profiles.

 ## SAP certified profiles for SAP HANA
 {: #sap-certpro-hana}

 The SAP certified profiles for SAP HANA are a set of profiles with defined attributes such as CPU cores and RAM.

-You can deploy SAP HANA on the following {{site.data.keyword.powerSysFull}}s:
+You can deploy SAP HANA on the following IBM® Power® server types:

 - **Power10**: S1022, E1050, and E1080
 - **Power9**: E980

 ### Power10 profiles